purtuga/SPWidgets/documentation/SPWidgets.SPFilterPanel.md

 -   People Columns<br/>
     Displayed using the pickSPUser widget.
 Multiple values can be selected.

+-   Date and Time Columns<br/>
+    Displayed using the SPDateField widget.
+Multiple values can be selected.

 -   Choice Columns<br/>
     Each choice value is displayed in a scrollable area as checkboxes, thus allowing the user to pick multiples.